- Plenty of standard equipment on all models

 - Advanced autonomous driving tech

+Tesla offers up to four Isofix attachments for child seats, though Audi provides six in its seven-seat Q7.
 The Model X is yet to be tested by Euro NCAP, but Tesla claims its own crash-testing procedures suggest it should be the first SUV to receive the highest safety rating in every category.

 All-wheel drive and a battery pack positioned low down between the axles (placing weight low down increases agility and reduces the likelihood of a rollover) means the Model X is an inherently well-balanced and stable SUV.
 The standard fitment – as is mandatory for every car sold in the EU – of ABS brakes and stability control also means the driver is unlikely to skid out of control.